simesy/satis/README.md

 Some modifications from the upstream solution should be:

-- remove test files and such
+- remove upstream test files and such
 - add govcms-package-mirror.json
 - add .ahoy.yml
 - add .gitignore tweaks, etc